guatzin818/www/Configuration.md

 ...
 ```

-It means the first ```27``` data belong one query and next ```18``` belong another query, and so on.(**Note: data should order by query**) If name of data file is "train.txt", the query file should be named as "train.txt.query" and in same folder as the data file.
-And LightGBM will auto load query file if it exists.
+It means first ```27``` lines samples belong one query and next ```18``` lines belong to another, and so on.(**Note: data should order by query**) If name of data file is "train.txt", the query file should be named as "train.txt.query" and in same folder of training data.
+LightGBM will load query file automatically if it exists.